How to Go Vegan | Step 1 Go Meat Free

 The easiest way to give up meat is to list all of your family’s favourite meals, and then replace the meat in each of them.
 That way you aren’t having to learn whole new recipes and flavours, on top of how to cook meat free substitutes.
 Unfortunately this won’t work for all recipes, but you should be able to come up with at least 10 vegan options to start with.

-When I first went vegan, I stuck with pastas, curries and stir fries with some vegan schnitzels mixed in, because that’s what we normally ate.
+When I first went vegan, I stuck with pastas, curries and stir fries with some vegan schnitzels mixed in, because that’s what we normally ate as a family.
 I slowly branched out into Mexican and European flavours as I got better at cooking vegan food.
-It took me over 2 years before I tried out Seitan, so don’t feel like you have to do it all!
+It took me over 2 years before I tried out Seitan, so don’t feel like you have to do it all to start with!

 So what can you use if you take the meat out?
-Here is a list of ways that you can replace each type of meat.
+Here is a list of ways that you can replace each type of meat in your diet.

 Let’s start with chicken as it’s definitely the most popular meat, especially with kids.

-• Nuggets – You should be able to find vegan nuggets in the freezer section.
+• Nuggets – You should be able to find vegan nuggets in the freezer section of your supermarket.
 My favourite brand are the Fry’s ones, but there are a few others like Gardein, and Veggie Delights that are good, too.

 • Burgers and Schnitzels – There are a lot of vegan crumbed chicken options around now, too.
 You’ll find them in both the freezer section, and the meat section.